hackclub/terminalcraft/submissions/steganography/README.md

 # Steganography Tool

 This is a simple steganography tool that allows users to hide and extract messages from images using the Least Significant Bit (LSB) method.
+Added Self-destruction and password feature.

 ## Requirements